prabhdeep1234kaur/traveltourism/readme.md

 ### Features :
 - Responsive and mobile ready
+- Parallex design
 - Lists out the main tour packages offered by the website and user can check those packages by clicking on them
 - Instagram ready : The website shows the latest feed updated by the instagram page so that users can check the latest updates from social media
 - Subscription : The website has a subscription box where visitors can subscribe to get latest updates and offers from the website
 - The page also shows the services offered by the website like hotels, transit, and events etc.
+- MailChimp integration : Users can subscribe to the list by entering their email ID

 ## Testimonial : testimonial.html
 ### Description :
 > The testimonial page shows the reviews added by the customers.
 The page shows how others have benefited from the services offered by the website.

 ### Features :
+- Responsive and mobile ready
+- Parallex design
 - Lists out the feedback added by the customers
 - Helps other visitors and customers decide to use the website features by reading the comments
 - Easy to read the comments given by other users

+## Gallery : gallery.html
+### Description :
+> The gallery page shows the beautiful locations and places where people can visit

+### Features :
+- Responsive and mobile ready
+- List all the images
+- Image gallery slider
+- Slider to navigate through various images present in the gallery section

 ## HEET PATEL
 ## Aboutus – AboutUs.HTML